Ajesiroo/on-chain-renderer/README.md

+# On-chain renderer

 Service worker that allows you to render pages from my blog stored on Ethereum layer 2 (Optimism) directly in the browser.

-It's a fork of the more extensive project by `numtel`, that’s been stripped down to the bare essentials needed to retrieve and display content stored on-chain.
+It's a fork of the more extensive project by `numtel` that’s been stripped down to the bare essentials needed to retrieve and display content stored on-chain.

 ## Installation